odedshr/rikud/README.md

 ## How to set my own music?

-In order to play your own music, simply copy-paste any url of mp3, either from the web or from your local computer.
+In order to play your own music, simply copy-paste any **url** of mp3, either from the web or from your local computer (they usually starts with [file:///](file:///)).
 If you [download](index.html "Download Player") the html, simply place a "music.mp3" in the same folder and it will take it by default".
 Whatever you choose, your choice will be saved for the next time you use this piece of code. **Don't be alarmed that the downloaded version has no graphics**.

 ## Still unclear?